Oxford’s vaccine not recommended for many adults due to insufficient data: report

-Top health officials in the EU have cautioned the use of Oxford’s vaccine for COVID-19 among many vulnerable adults, people 65 and older.
+Top health officials in the EU have cautioned the use of Oxford’s vaccine for COVID-19 among many vulnerable adults: people aged 65 and older.

-The British institution’s newly-developed vaccine for SARS-CoV-2 has a purported efficacy rate near 70 percent, placing it behind other vaccines, such as Russia’s Sputnik V, Pfizer-BioNTech’s Comirnaty, and Moderna’s mRNA-1273, in terms of effectiveness.
+The British institution’s newly-developed vaccine for SARS-CoV-2 has a purported efficacy rate near 70 percent, placing it behind other vaccines, such as Russia’s Sputnik V, Pfizer-BioNTech’s Comirnaty, and Moderna’s mRNA-1273, all of which have a purported efficacy rate above 90% in comparison.

-Oxford and the pharmaceutical company involved in the development of the AZD1222 vaccine have induced medical misinformation in the mass media since its origination in a press release, at the start of the pandemic.
+Oxford and the pharmaceutical company involved in the development of AZD1222 or ‘Vaxzevria’ have induced medical misinformation in the mass media since its origination in a press release, at the start of the pandemic.

 French health officials proclaimed that insufficient data on the elderly yielded their recommendation for people aged 65 and over to refrain from receiving the Oxford vaccine, according to a report.